stylesuxx/rpi-servo-pwm/README.md

 This library uses the kernel PWM driver provided by Raspberry Pi OS.
 To enable it, configure the Device Tree Overlay and reboot.

+> Make sure you are not running any other PWM-related software like pigpio(d) for example.

 ### Enable PWM in `/boot/config.txt`

 Add the following line: